0xboz/blog/_posts/2019-07-18-learn-c-plus-plus-getting-started.md

 ## More Exercises
 The best way to learn a programming language is to code.
 Here are some solutions to the exercises from the book.

+>  Exercise 1.4: Our program used the addition operator, +, to add two numbers.
+Write a program that uses the multiplication operator, *, to print the product instead.

 ```cpp
 /*
  * Exercise 1.4: Our program used the addition operator, +, to add two